Reasoning from hypotheses in *-continuous action lattices: Preliminaries

 For $n=0$, the derivation is simpler:

 Thus, we obtain a valid derivation of ${!}\Upsilon_{S}, \Pi \yields C$ in $\EIAL$ (without any hypotheses).

-For the ``if'' direction, we assume (Theorem~\ref{Th:EACTomega-cutelim}) that we have cut-free derivation of $\Pi \yields C$ in $\EIAL$.
-Next, we erase all ${!}$-formulae from this derivation.
+For the ``if'' direction, we assume (Theorem~\ref{Th:EACTomega-cutelim}) that we have a cut-free derivation of ${!}\Upsilon_{S}, \Pi \yields C$ in $\EIAL$.
+Next, we erase all ${!}$-for\-mu\-lae from this derivation.
 Since the derivation is cut-free, such formulae are exactly formulae from ${!}\Upsilon_{S}$.
-Structural rules operating ${!}$-formulae, namely, $({!}P_1)$, $({!}P_2)$, $({!}W)$, and $({!}C)$, trivialise.
-All rules not operating ${!}$-formulae remain valid.
-The $({!}R)$ rule may never be applied, since ${!}$-formulae do not appear in right-hand sides of sequents.
+Structural rules operating ${!}$-for\-mu\-lae, namely, $({!}P_1)$, $({!}P_2)$, $({!}W)$, and $({!}C)$, trivialise.
+All rules not operating ${!}$-for\-mu\-lae remain valid.
+The $({!}R)$ rule may never be applied, since ${!}$-for\-mu\-lae do not appear in right-hand sides of sequents.
 Finally, each application of the $({!}L)$ rule transforms to the following:

 Here $(A_1, \ldots, A_n \yields B) \in S$, so this application is simulated using $\CUT$ as follows: